SniperDZ-Pro/CTF-01/README.md

-challenge_title: "Unlock the Hidden Site"
+Challenge_Title: "Unlock the Hidden Site"

 Description:
   In this **Capture the Flag (CTF)** challenge, students will apply key concepts from information security, specifically:

   - **Encryption**
-  - **Tokenization**
+  - **Encoding**
   - **Hashing**

-  to uncover a hidden link that leads to the solution.
-The challenge involves two compressed files: one containing an encrypted text file with the hidden link, and the other as a decoy.
+  The challenge is to uncover a hidden link that leads to the solution.
+Two compressed files are involved, one containing an encrypted text file with the hidden link and the other as a decoy.
 Students must identify the correct file.

-  Once the correct file is identified, students will need to unzip it, decrypt the text, and follow the hidden link to complete the challenge.
+  Once the correct file is identified, students must unzip it, decrypt the text, and follow the hidden link to complete the challenge.

 Tools:
   - Hash Tool